Scaling & Polishing

 Usually done after scaling, polishing removes surface stains while making your teeth smooth and shiny.
 Your dentist will use another instrument, along with a special paste, to polish your teeth.

 Depending on your oral health, you may need to get your teeth cleaned every six months.
-If you are due for your regular cleaning, send us an enquiry or make an appointment.
+If you are due for your regular cleaning you can make an appointment online or contact a dental clinic near you.
+We have 12 dental clinics located islandwide.

 Is scaling and polishing painful?